 Speeding Accident Lawyer St. Louis, MO.
 Every driver wants to get where they want to go faster.
-However, when St. Louis drivers decide that the speed limit is just a suggestion, they endanger not only themselves but everyone else on the road.
+However, when St. Louis, MO drivers decide that the speed limit is just a suggestion, they endanger not only themselves but everyone else on the road.
 National data has shown that speeding plays a role in a quarter of all traffic fatalities, and speeding accidents in Missouri usually produce more damage and more injuries than accidents where one or both drivers were driving at or below the speed limit.

 Speeding Accidents In Missouri: Get The Facts